pedrobueso1997/PBI_BPC/Assignments/Assignment5/README.md

       ?pathway biopax3:xref ?pathway_reference .
       ?pathway_reference biopax3:db "Pubmed"^^xsd:string .
     }

+The result is (one example): *http://identifiers.org/pubmed/21087458*

 **Proof that all Arabidopsis pathway annotations in Reactome are "inferred from electronic annotation"**

-The result is: there are 809 pathways in Arabidopsis and 809 pathways in Arabidopsis with the label "electronic_inference"

 The SPARQL query is: